marigold-dev/training-nft-2/README.md

 Explanation :

 - the template will display all owned NFTs.
 Only NFTs belonging to the logged user are selected
-- for each NFT, we have a form to make an offer at a price
+- for each NFT, there is a form to make an offer at a price
 - if you do an offer, it calls the `sell` function and the smart contract entrypoint `nftContrat?.methods.sell(BigNumber(token_id) as nat,BigNumber(price * 1000000) as nat).send()`.
-We multiply the XTZ price by 10^6 because the smart contract manipulates mutez.
+Multiply the XTZ price by 10^6 because the smart contract manipulates mutez.

 ## Let's play : Sell